uidbz/tie/README.md

 	})
 }
 ```
-Example output (the order is not retained):
+Example output (notice that the order is not retained):
 ```
-Some other value 2
-Some value 2
-Value 333
+basil
+cheese
+tomato
+7 min
+250 °C
 ```